Backpropagation in hyperbolic chaos via adjoint shadowing: Introduction

 \subsection{Literature review}

-The adjoint method is a numerical method for efficiently computing the gradient of an objective function, evaluated on an orbit of a dynamical system, with respect to many system parameters.
+The adjoint method is a method for efficiently computing the gradient of an objective (or observable) function $\Phi$ with respect to many system parameters $\gamma$; it typically involves computing some adjoint operators, and it is typically evaluated on one or a few orbits of a dynamical system.
 Its cost is almost independent of the number of parameters.
-Conventionally, the adjoint method solves one inhomogeneous adjoint equation, which runs backwards in time.
+Conventionally, the adjoint method solves one inhomogeneous adjoint equation, which is the pullback of covectors, and it runs backwards in time.
 Hence, adjoint method is also called the backpropagation method.

-Conventionally, adjoint method works only on stable systems or short-time.
-For unstable systems with positive Lyapunov exponents, we run into the so-called `gradient explosion', that is, the adjoint solutions grow exponentially fast as we increase the orbit length.
-As a result, the derivative of the objective at a specific time is poorly defined when the orbit is long, and we need to consider averaged objective over a long-time or a measure.
+The adjoint method is the adjoint of the pathwise perturbation method.
+Hence, the conventional adjoint method works only for stable systems or short-time.
+For unstable systems with positive Lyapunov exponents, we run into the so-called `gradient explosion' phenomenon, that is, the adjoint solutions (or the pullback of covectors) grow exponentially fast as we increase the orbit length.
+As a result, the derivative of the objective at a specific time is poorly defined when the orbit is long, and we need to consider the perturbation of an averaged objective over a long-time or a measure.
 The derivative of averaged objective is called the linear response, and conventional adjoint method does not work on this case.
 Pioneering attempts to fix the adjoint method, such as the gradient clipping, do not have good math explanations and not always work well \cite{clip_gradients2}.

 The linear response is theoretically studied in hyperbolic systems, where all Lyapunov exponents are non-zero \cite{Ruelle_diff_maps,Dolgopyat2004,Baladi2007,Gallavotti1996, Gouezel2006,Gouezel2008,Baladi2017}.
 The chaotic hypothesis of Gallavotti and Cohen states that many high-dimensional physical systems are hyperbolic \cite{gallavotti_chaotic_hypothesis_1995,Bonetto06,Wormell2019}.
-The linear response may not exists for certain non-hyperbolic systems \cite{Wormell2019,wormell22}.
-Our current guess is that real physical systems may have a large ratio of hyperbolic directions and a small number of non-hyperbolic ones.
-Then, by the morale of a recent analysis, the linear response on the hyperbolic subspace may be a good approximation of the whole system \cite{Ruesha}.
-Nevertheless, linear response on hyperbolic systems is the most important basic case.
+It seems that this hypothesis does not hold strictly, since Wormell and Gottwald recently gave a counter example \cite{Wormell2019,wormell22}.
+Also, weather systems seem to have a significant amount of non-hyperbolic directions \cite{LE_weather}, but still seem to have linear responses.
+However, even with these counter examples, the morale of the chaotic hypothesis seems to be still valid: real physical systems may have a large ratio of hyperbolic directions or a large hyperbolic region, so theories based on hyperbolicity should still be a very important part of a full solution.